-This video was created by the Policy Committee of the Expanded Learning Division, which is comprised of about 20 representatives from across the field.
-The Policy Committee helps to develop, maintain and disseminate clear policies to ensure quality programs.

-85/15 has been an emerging issue that the Policy Committee has helped to address over the past several years.
-In addition to this video, the Policy Committee has also helped to revise the 85/15 guidance, which can be found on the weblink as the end of this video.
+This video was created by the Policy Committee of the Expanded Learning Division, which is comprised of about 20 Representatives from across the field.
+The Policy Committee helps to develop, maintain, and disseminate clear policies to ensure quality programs.
+85/15 has been an emerging issue that the policy committee has helped to address over the past several years.
+In addition to this video, the Policy Committee has also helped to revise the 85/15 Guidance, which can be found on the web link at the end of this video.

-Let's begin by discussing the 3 different grant types that 85/15 applies to.
+Let's begin by discussing the three different grant types the 85/15 applies to.

-After School Education and Safety or ASES, is state funding for elementary and middle school programs.

-In California, we divide our federally funded programs into two subcategories.

-21st Century Community Learning Centers or 21st CCLC is for elementary and middle schools programs, and 21st Century Afterschool Safety and Enrichment for Teens, also known as ASSETs, is for high schools.
+After School Education and Safety or ASES is state funding for elementary and middle school programs.
+In California, we divide our Federally funded programs into two subcategories, 21st Century Community Learning Centers or 21st CCLC is for elementary and middle school programs and 21st Century After School Safety and Enrichment for Teens, also known as ASSETs is for High Schools.